GameDevTecnico/cubos/engine/samples/hello-cubos/page.md

 @snippet hello-cubos/main.cpp Component Decl

 Notice that not only we define the type, but we also define reflection for it.
-This is a way to let CUBOS know what our data type is made of, making it compatible with serialization, UI debug tools and others automatically.
+This is a way to let Cubos know what our data type is made of, making it compatible with serialization, UI debug tools and others automatically.

 We also need to register the component type with the `Cubos` object.